sulph68/gpsd-chrome-extension/README.md

 To install the Python code, run the following:

 ```
-make install
+sudo make install
 ```

 This will install the script and the needed Native Messaging configuration for Chrome and Chromium.
+The gory bits of that are in `gpspipew/install.sh`.
+It should work on Linux and OS X.

 You will need to restart Chrome after doing this.

+You can test the script works with `/usr/local/bin/gpspipew.py` and it should start spitting out some binary and JSON at your terminal.

 ## Chrome extension